Jonathan Huberdeau Game Preview: Flames vs. Stars

 Huberdeau Stats vs. the Stars

-- The Stars have given up 49 goals in total (2.7 per game), the seventh-fewest allowed in the NHL.
+- The Stars have given up 56 goals in total (2.8 per game), which ranks sixth in the NHL for fewest goals allowed.

 |2023-2024 Season